ITensor/website/docs/book/index.md

 The one property of an Index you can change is its prime level.

 An Index starts out with prime level zero.
-Two copies of the same Index with the same prime level compare equal.
+Copies of the same original Index must have the same prime level to compare equal.

 Calling `prime(i)` will produce a copy of i with prime level raised by 1.
 Because this copy has a different prime level, it will no longer compare equal to i.